Course Code: tmt

 In this lesson, you'll step into division, evaluating strategies for teaching the long and short of it.
 From the grocery store to the baseball game, you'll discover ways to connect division to life outside the classroom.
 This lesson is packed with a creative punch!

 Are you ready to halve the work with fractions in your classroom?
 In this lesson, you'll look at a variety of manipulatives and models that bring fractions to life.
-You'll learn how to tell when they're proper, improper, and mixed numbers so you can teach them like a pro.
+You'll learn how to tell the difference between proper, improper, and mixed numbers so that you can teach them like a pro.

 Ready, set, solve!
 This lesson will show you how to get your young math detectives thinking with some innovative problem-solving strategies.
 The best part is that you get to bring the whole world into your four walls.